 $25 is not cheap for shipping such a small box but the package proved to be sent by express courier, so I didn't have to wait the usual two weeks.
 It arrived only a few working days later.

 The BTplug enclosure measures 107×107×38mm.
 It is easily opened by removing three small screws.
 The board itself is 100×79mm.
 As you can see from the first photo on this page, the CPU doesn't even have a heatsink.
-There are provisions to mount one, but it's probably only necessary if you're going to use the computer in a hot environment.
-In that case I would also recommend drilling a few holes in the bottom and sides of the enclosure to provide some airflow.
+There are provisions to mount one.
+As you'll read further on, if you plan to run this machine in an environment that is even a little warm, I do recommend to mount a heatsink.
+I also recommend drilling holes in the bottom and sides of the enclosure to provide some airflow.

 Next to the input/output ports mentioned above and the DC input jack, there are some more provisions on the board: two TTL-level serial ports, a set of GPIO ports, and an extra USB port.
 All of these are not immediately accessible though, you will need to solder PCB headers onto the board and make your own cables to use these extra ports.
 See the pinouts section for more information.